yasaichi/standard_assert/README.md

-# standard_assertions
+# standard_assert

-`standard_assertions` is a Standard Library-like library for assertions in Ruby.
+`standard_assert` is a Standard Library-like library for assertions in Ruby.
 It is aimed at encouraging us to use assertion methods anywhere; Not only testing but also production.

 ## Installation